Back to the blog

 Which Gambits Should 1400s Avoid?

-Not every gambit is suitable for learning and long-term growth.
-Some gambits are more about tricks than chess.
-Here are a few to avoid or treat with caution:
+Not all gambits are conducive to learning and long-run growth.
+Some gambits are as much about magic and cleverness as they are chess.
+Here are some to beware of or treat with caution:

 Fun for blitz but unsound.
 Collapses with proper play.

-Looks fun, but theory doesn’t hold.
+Sounds like fun, but it doesn’t make for great theory.
 Over-reliant on opponent mistakes.

-1. Play thematic games on Lichess or Chess.com using your gambit.
+• Play thematic games on Lichess or Chess.com. com using your gambit.

-3. Create flashcards for common traps, ideas, and themes.
+• Make flashcards for traps, concepts and themes.

-4. Use puzzles derived from the gambit (especially in Danish or Morra).
+• Use puzzles of the gambit (especially Danish or Morra).

-5. Watch YouTube videos from IMs and GMs who explain the ideas, not just moves.
+• Watch videos on YouTube of IMs and GMs that are explaining the ideas, not moves.

-If you’re a 1400-rated player looking to inject energy, learning, and fun into your opening repertoire, the Danish Gambit is the top recommendation.
+For a 1400 player trying to add energy/learning/fun into your opening repertoire, he tells you the Danish Gambit is your best bet.
 It teaches you:

 • How to develop fast.